-The Group's objective is to seek continual revenue growth while minimising losses incurred due to increased credit risk exposure.
-The Group trades only with recognised and creditworthy third parties.
-It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivable balances are monitored on an ongoing basis with the result that the Group's exposure to bad debts is minimised.
+The Group's and the Company's objective is to seek continual revenue growth while minimising losses incurred due to increased credit risk exposure.
+The Group and the Company trades only with recognised and creditworthy third parties.
+It is the Group's and the Company's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
+In addition, receivable balances are monitored on an ongoing basis with the result that the Group's and the Company's exposure to bad debts is minimised.